-That with respect to the proposed lease over the Stud Breeders Shed on portion of lot 1561, Clayton Rd, Narrogin, the Council authorise the Shire President and the Chief Executive Officer to prepare, sign and affix the common seal to a new lease with the Narrogin and Districts Stud Breeders Association Inc. in the substantive form of the draft attached to this report, for an initial five (5) year term, commencing on 1 September 2020, with the option of the lessee to a further five (5) years.
+That with respect to the proposed lease over the Stud Breeders Shed on portion of lot 1561, Clayton Rd, Narrogin, the Council authorise the Shire President and the Chief Executive Officer to prepare, sign and affix the common seal to a new lease with the Narrogin and Districts Stud Breeders Association Inc. and the Narrogin Agricultural Society Inc. as tenants in common in the substantive form of the draft attached to this report, for an initial five (5) year term, commencing on 1 September 2020, with the option of the Lessee to a further five (5) years.